Skip to contents

 #> [1] "HeLLO WORLD" "gOodbye world"

 But now suppose one wants to transform the second-last vowel.
-How are you going to do that?
-It’s not impossible, but also not super straight-forward.
-For clear code, stringi really needs some kind of “stri_locate_ith” function.
+How are you going to do that in an efficient way?
+For clear and efficient code, stringi really needs some kind of “stri_locate_ith” function.
 And, of course, the tinycodet package provides just that.

 The stri_locate_ith(str, i, ...) function locates for every element/string in character vector str, the \(i^\textrm{th}\) occurrence of some (regex/fixed/etc) pattern.
 When i is positive, the occurrence is counted from left to right.
 Negative values for i are also allowed, in which case the occurrence is counted from the right to left.
 But i=0 is not allowed though.
 Thus, to get the second occurrence of some pattern, use i=2, and to get the second-last occurrence, use i=-2.